zmx9712/COMP7940-Assignment/spec.md

 When users enter keywords, such as: new coronavirus message or Hong Kong outbreak.
 The chatbot will respond to the latest news.
 If we want to view relevant real-time news in detail, we can click the corresponding news window, and the chatbot will input the detailed information of the epidemic.

+3.Function in showing the list of designated hospitals in provinces (cities and municipalities) in China mainland.

+When the user chooses this function, a list of all provinces and municipalities in China will be displayed.
+The user enters keywords according to the given list and will get a list of cities in the corresponding province.
+The user continues to enter the keywords that he wants to query the city, and will get the information on the designated hospitals for COVID-19 in the city.